 So, what can employers do to make themselves more accessible to disabled students, assure them that their talents are valued, and encourage them to apply?

 In order to provide support and / or adjustments during the recruitment process, you have to encourage students to be open with you.
-Rather than asking them about their disability, ask them about what they need.
+Rather than asking them about their disability, as them about what they need.
 Make it easy for them to communicate with you and reassure them of confidentiality.

-All employers will say that they are Disability Confident; so how do you prove it?
+All employers will say that they are disability confident; so how do you prove it?

 The single most effective way to engage with disabled students is to bring it all to life by enabling them to hear from those who are already within your organisation.
 Employees who share their own experiences of managing their disability in the workplace and talk about the support they benefit from is the most powerful tool you have.